dharmafly/noodle/README.md

 About this project
 -------------------

-Dharmafly Docs uses github's in-built [Jekyll] (https://github.com/mojombo/jekyll) to build a project website.
+Dharmafly Docs uses github's in-built Github Pages facility to build a project website.

-It is automatically transformed by Jekyll into a static site whenever this repository is pushed to GitHub.
+It is automatically transformed by [Jekyll] (https://github.com/mojombo/jekyll) into a static site whenever this repository is pushed to GitHub.

 Dharmafly Docs itself has a project website and styleguide at [http://dharmafly.github.com/dharmafly-docs/] (http://dharmafly.github.com/dharmafly-docs/)